buildkite/terraform-provider-buildkite/README.md

 ```

-When you run `terraform` commands, you will now be using the local plugin, rather than the remote.
+With the above in place, whenever a `terraform` command is run, you will now be using the local plugin, rather than the remote.

 ## Acceptance tests